dtroshynski76/whats_for_dinner/README.md

 -   then, randomly select an option from that list
 -   output that option to stdout with its name, tags, and recipe
 -   support the CLI options:
-    -   `--file`: path to the file containing dinner options to ingest; defaults to `./dinner_options.txt`
+    -   path to the file containing dinner options to ingest
     -   `--include`: list of tags to include, excluding all others
     -   `--exclude`: list of tags to exclude, including all others
     -   if both `--include` and `--exclude` options are given, only those options with the tags that are the intersection of the two options will be returned